shivan-vickers/vscode-duotone-custom/README.md

 If you want to fine tune the colours, you can also change the saturation and lightness values in all the `hsl()` functions and the amount values in the `brighten()` and `alpha()` functions.

+## Testing

+You can use VSCode's debug to quickly test out different colours!

+1. Open the repo in VSCode
+2. In the debug menu launch the `Build and Test` configuration
+3. A new editor window will open with your theme loaded with the new colours

 ## Links to the Original Work

 [DuoTone Dark](https://github.com/simurai/duotone-dark-syntax) by [simurai](https://github.com/simurai)